-More than a year ago, the Town of Lyons purchased the former Longmont water treatment plant land east of U.S. 36 from the City of Longmont to use a portion of it as a permanent home for the town’s flood-destroyed public works building and to sell remaining available parcels to buyers who want to pursue uses described in the recent Lyons Primary Planning Area Master Plan.
-The land has been annexed into town, and the part that is for sale is currently zoned as agricultural land.
+About two years ago, the Town of Lyons purchased the former Longmont water treatment plant land east of U.S. 36 from the City of Longmont to use a portion of it as a permanent home for the town’s flood-destroyed public works building and to sell remaining available parcels to buyers who want to pursue uses described in the Lyons Primary Planning Area Master Plan.
+The land was annexed into town, and the part that is for sale is currently zoned as agricultural land.
 The town put out the request for proposals for prospective buyers with development plans in the fall of 2017.
-The Greens partnership proposes purchasing all the land that Lyons is selling, on both the north and south sides of the highway (4.3 acres at 4651 Ute Hwy and 3.28 acres at 4652 Ute Hwy) for a mixed-use development that includes an innovative food agriculture business, a commercial kitchen, and affordable rental homes.
+At that time, the Greens partnership (consisting of Tamburello, Donna Merten, and Thistle Community Housing) proposed purchasing all the land that Lyons is selling, on both the north and south sides of the highway (4.3 acres at 4651 Ute Hwy and 3.28 acres at 4652 Ute Hwy) for a mixed-use development that includes an innovative food agriculture business, a commercial kitchen, and affordable rental homes.

 Tamburello, who was the founder of GrowHaus, a nonprofit indoor farm and educational center in Denver’s Elyria-Swansea neighborhood, told the Trustees on March 4 that partnering with Donna Merten and the University of Colorado for food agriculture is still a possibility.
 Tamburello also said that a possible use of some of the land on the parcel south of Ute Hwy that was discussed earlier was lodging in tiny homes on wheels (which he described as RVs) because building public structures in flood plain areas might be difficult.